 Don’t make the mistake of being too embarrassed to go see your professor or TA during office hours.
 It is one of the easiest ways to stay on top of your work and make sure you have a thorough understanding of everything you are learning.

-Student Life offers students metal health services.
+Student Life offers students mental health services.
 These services are confidential and free of charge to students.
-For further information, email firstname.lastname@example.org or visit the university's website.
+For further information, visit the university's website.

 Even more interestingly, the university offers career counselling for students looking for a little extra help!
 (Stay tuned for one of my follow-up blogs, which will go into more detail on the Career Counselling and Services available to students.)

 The Campus Recreation and Wellness Centre (CRWC) hosts a variety of different services to help you with all your health needs.